camlischke1/sans-index-template/sec660-gxpn/notes.md

             - an attacker can replay the handshake with the same secret key, and then the IVs are reused for the subsequent packets
             - reused IVs with reused secret keys allow attacker to decrypt the traffic

+# Cryptography
+- Encryption Algorithms
+    - Stream Ciphers
+        - All stream ciphers generate keystream data, which is then XORed with the plaintext to produce ciphertext (or vice versa).
+        - Since the keystream is always the same for a given key, all stream ciphers must use a given key no more than once to encrypt data.
+            - law of stream ciphers: never use the same key twice.
+    - Block Ciphers
+        - When the data to be encrypted are of an uneven length that is not evenly divisible by the block length, the data must be padded to an even block length.
+    - cipher block chaining (CBC) mode
+        - a plaintext block is XORed with the output of the prior ciphertext block before being encrypted.
+        - This new ciphertext block becomes the input to the next encryption routine.
+- Attacks on Encryption
+    - oracle padding attack
+        - recover plaintext content from a vulnerable cipher block chaining (CBC)-mode block cipher.
+    - stream cipher IV reuse attack
+        - must have knowledge of a known plaintext and ciphertext pair.
+        - possible to identify limited quantities of known plaintext from encrypted data, especially in stream ciphers when the original packet length is known.
+            - For example, Windows clients send several packets that have consistent content with unique frame sizes (such as DHCP requests) that are consistently known;
+        - when you see a ciphertext value that matches the length of the Windows DHCP request, you can use the known plaintext content as a component against an IV collision to recover unknown plaintext.
+        - KRACK attack allows an attacker to leverage IV reuse to decrypt packets sent over a WPA2 network.
+    - Hash length extension attack
+        - the resulting hash of applying the MD5 calculation on the first block is used to initialize the registers for the second block
+        - As the hash for the first block is known to the attacker, the calculation can be continued with known values for the appended data, resulting in a valid hash for the new string that consists of the old string plus content of the attacker's choosing.
+    - Birthday paradox
+        - A concern with sequential initialization vector (IV) selection is how the IV is handled when a device reboots;
+            - does it return to 0 (therefore colliding with all prior IVs that were used)?
+            - What happens when the IV space is exhausted?
+            - If the IV is randomly selected (and a history of prior IVs is not maintained to avoid collisions), then the IV selection algorithm is vulnerable to the birthday paradox attack, where the likeliness of a collision is exponentially increased for each IV used.
+    - POODLE attack
+        - necessary to have a machine-in-the-middle (MitM) position that allows you to intercept the traffic between client (browser) and server to
+        1. drop requests for TLS protocols and only allow requests for SSL3.0 to pass.
+        2. JavaScript injection can be done from the MitM position, allowing an attacker to force the client to make requests until they are able to determine the key.
+- Common vulnerabilities
+    - AppArmor rules are fixed on the path
+        - symbolic links can bypass these
 # Advanced Post-exploitation
 ## 1) Bypassing Windows Restrictions
 - Types of restictions